johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL2.5 Ground Reference Maneuvers.md

 		4. Wings level and parallel to reference as you cross
 7. Common errors
 	1. Forgetting to check for traffic or to locate emergency field
-	2. Failure to divide attention aircraft control, instrument check, ground references, traffic and situational awareness
+	2. Failure to divide attention between aircraft control, instrument check, ground references, traffic and situational awareness
 	3. Improper correction for wind drift
 	4. Lack of rudder coordination
 	5. Failure to maintain altitude or airspeed throughout the maneuver